wuyou33/Quadrotor_Suspended/README.md

 - `odefun_control2.m`: Apply previous geometric control on SE(3)xR^2 quadrotor suspended with point mass into the offset dynamical model, where we can observe a final configuration error

+- `odefun_control3.m`: Apply improved geometric control on SE(3)xR^2 quadrotor suspended with point mass where there is an offset from the suspension point to the CoM of quadrotor.

 # Robust Analysis of geometric control into outset dynamical model
 ![Old Control Performance](/ControlPerformanceComparaison/OldModel.png )
 where we observe significant final configuration error, not convergent to zero.